-In the Simulink® Start Page, click the title of the Blank Model template to expand the details, and then click Create Model.
+In the Simulink® Start Page, click the Blank Model template.

 A minimal model takes an input signal, operates on it, and outputs the result.
 In the Library Browser, the Sources library contains blocks that represent input signals.
 The Sinks library has blocks that you can use to capture and display outputs.
 The other libraries contain blocks you can use for a variety of purposes, such as math operations.

-In this example, the input is a sine wave, the operation is a gain (which increases the signal value by multiplying), and you output the result to a scope.
-This example shows different techniques for exploring the library and for adding blocks to your model.
+In this basic model, the input is a sine wave, the operation is a gain (which increases the signal value by multiplying), and you output the result to a scope.
+Try different techniques to explore the library and to add blocks to your model.

 Open the Sources library.
 In the tree view of the Library Browser, click the Sources library.